 "What does?"
 "Sitting here with you.
 I missed you so much over the past five years.
 I've felt so empty for so long.
 I fantasized that you would come walking in my door.
 And now, here you are."
 He touched her face.
 "I'm sorry I hurt you, Jeffy.
 Truly sorry.
 I never meant to.
 I didn't know it would be so hard for you.
 I thought you would be sad for a few weeks and then just write me off."
 "You underestimate yourself, Cam."
 "I know.
 Your father and I have been 'round and 'round about those feelings.
-Of course, he believes they stem from my parent's nonappreciation of their only child."
+Of course, he believes they stem from my parent's non-appreciation of their only child."
 "Fools they be."
 He chuckled.
 "Thanks for the support."
 Smiling, she moved close, leaned her head against his chest, forcing him to move his arm and place it around her shoulders.
 "You're welcome."
-Her hand moved back and forth over his chest and Cam swallowed hard at the gentle caress.
+Her hand moved back and forth over his chest and Cam swallowed hard.

 "You're much brawnier than you used to be."

 "You're as soft as ever."

 She raised her head.
 "I am not soft," she argued.

-He chuckled.
-"Well, I didn't mean to offend, so let me rephrase.
-You are definitely a hard-body, Jeffy, but your skin is soft and supple and very feminine."
+"Didn't mean to offend.
+Let me rephrase.
+You are definitely a hardbody, but your skin is soft and supple and very feminine."

 She settled again.
 "Oh.
 Okay.
 That's good."

 He rolled his eyes toward the ceiling.